From the court transactions to financial ones

 If you’re getting into trading because you want to make a pile of money, be ready to be disappointed early on.
 Trading is a skill that takes months and years to cultivate and perfect.
-Early on in your trading career, you may feel confused or lost.
-It’s OK to feel this way.
+Early on in your career, you may feel confused or lost.
+This is normal.

 As you progress, your goals and desires will become more clear to you.
 As long as there is a small spark constantly inside of you, pushing you in the direction of your goals, you can succeed.

 Why are you trading? what exactly do you want to gain from trading?
 Come up with clear answers for these questions and incorporate the answers into your trading plan.

 With a clear and defined goal, it will be easier to stick to the plan and stay on the path towards your ultimate trading life.

 Fire vs. Ice

 Federer refers to the duality of success and failure as fire vs ice.
 In moments where everything is going well and he is succeeding, he likens to the feeling to fire.
 He is alive with energy, heat, and excitement.
 It pushes him towards his goals.
 On the days when he does not feel that way, he feels the opposite – frozen, still ice with no energy to move.

 As traders, we experience the same.
 The feeling of winning trades and continually succeeding in the market feels like a fireball of energy pushing us to work harder to succeed.

 But when a bad trade happens, it can be paralyzing.
 All of our momentum can freeze up and stop.
 The key is to find more fire in those moments and thaw out the icy buildup.

 It’s ok to be nervous but trust yourself